 Indicator 11 utilizes data from the California Longitudinal Pupil Achievement Data System (CALPADS) End-of-Year (EOY) 4 submission.
+The specific CALPADS fields used for calculating Indicator 11 are: Parental Consent Date, Initial Evaluation Date, Meeting Delay, and Reporting LEA.
+Parental Consent refers to the date the parent signed in consent to the assessment plan.
 This indicator is reported by the Reporting LEA.